gazchap/gazchaps-woocommerce-getaddress-io-plugin/readme.txt

 `gazchaps-woocommerce-getaddress-io_overusage_email_message` - change the message body passed to wp_mail() for the over-usage email

 == Changelog ==
+= 2.3 (14/06/2023) =

+* Declared compatibility with WooCommerce High Performance Order Storage -- thanks benatherton for the information.

 = 2.2 (10/02/2022) =

 * Stopped using <script> elements to output the Find Address buttons, as this was causing issues with some other checkout-modification plugins like Fluid Checkout.